ianhussey/BriefImplicitAssociationTest/README.md

 #Version number
 0.8

-***NB this code has not been independently checks to make sure that it functions as intended.
+***NB this code has not been independently checked to make sure that it functions as intended.

 #Notes
 - To my knowledge, this implementation has good fidelity to Millisecond's Inquisit script.
 However, all instructions are hard coded, making it slightly more difficult to customize the domain or language.